redechi/Automatic-SMS/README.md

 ### Environment Variables

 Add all the items in config-sample.json as heroku environment variables as well as a `NODE_ENV` variable set to `production`.

+## License

+This project is licensed under the terms of the Apache 2.0 license.